autonomio/autonomio/CONTRIBUTING.md

 In case you don't want to contribute code, but have a feature request or some other idea, that is a great contribution as well and will be much appreciated.
 You can do it by [creating a new issue](https://github.com/autonomio/core-module/issues/new).

 ### 1.4.
 Contributing Something Else

+Last but not least, if there is something you want to do what was not covered in the above sections, please share more by [creating a new issue](https://github.com/autonomio/core-module/issues/new).